 If you are looking to substitute for chili crisp, you could use whatever spicy thing you have in the pantry or fridge that your whole family enjoys.
 Hot sauce, red chili flakes, even cayenne powder.

-Simple steamed or sauteed Chinese broccoli, baby bok choy, sugar snap peas, even a simple veggie stir fry would all go well with this tofu dish.
+Simple steamed Chinese broccoli, baby bok choy, sugar snap peas, even a simple veggie stir fry would all go well with this tofu dish.
 And don't forget to make your favorite kind of rice and noodles!
 My personal favorite is basmati rice, but jasmine rice or even plain white rice or brown rice would be a great foundation for this Chinese tofu.
-Cauliflower rice could also be a good low carb option.
+Cauliflower rice could be a good low carb option.
 I often serve Scallion Ginger Sauce with any Asian rice or noodle dish.
 Shrimp Wontons and Chinese Eggplant with Oyster Sauce would be a lovely appetizer and side dish combination.